adamwalz/my-boxen/README.md

 ## Customizing

-You can always check out the number of existing modules we already provide as optional installs under the
+You can always check out the number of existing modules already provided as optional installs under the
 [boxen organization](https://github.com/boxen).
 These modules are all tested to be compatible with Boxen.
 Use the `Puppetfile` to pull them in dependencies automatically whenever `boxen` is run.